 The Fund may invest in Real Estate such as commercial, office, retail and development properties.
 Such investments may be investment properties or development properties.
 Physical property assets must be in the Turks and Caicos Islands or, if overseas, have a TCI connection such as an office occupied by a TCI Government agency.
-The Fund may also invest in Real Estate Investment Trusts (REIT's), and other entities which invest in real estate and distribute income to investors.
-The Fund may only hold REIT's and other real estate investment entities that are listed on a recognized exchange.
+The Fund may also invest in Real Estate Investment Trusts (REIT's), and other entities that invest in real estate and distribute income to investors.